mre/endler.dev/content/2022/alloc/index.md

 At the end, all types are composed of primitive types like `u8`, `i32`, `bool`, `char`, etc. The compiler knows how to allocate memory for these types and by extension for all other types.

+The following video goes into more detail about how the Rust runtime manages memory:

+{{ video(url="https://www.youtube.com/embed/rDoqT-a6UFg", preview="yt_visualizing_memory.jpg") }}

 ## How Do I Prevent Allocations?